-Living in New York City, the vast majority of meals I eat each week are at restaurants, or ordering in from a restaurant.
+While I lived in New York City, the vast majority of meals I ate each week were at restaurants, or ordering in from a restaurant.
 Some of these restaurants are by no means “healthy” and usually offer mostly high calorie meals.

 By far the most important strategy I implement when eating at restaurants is “meal customization”.
 If you eat out all the time, customizing your meals can make a BIG difference.

 I have below an example of how to customize your meals when eating out, or ordering in from restaurants.
 Below I took a deep fried chicken platter and customized it into a healthier, lower calorie meal.
 I STRONGLY encourage you to customize your meals, even just a small degree whenever you order from restaurants…even the “healthy” restaurants.